ibexa/documentation-developer/docs/guide/personalization/best_practices/recommendation_integration.md

 ## Load from JavaScript using JSONP

-You can't request the recommendation controller server directly from the JavaScript (over AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
+You cannot request the recommendation controller server directly from the JavaScript (over AJAX library or directly over XMLHttpRequest) because of the cross-domain restriction in most browsers.
 One of the possible ways to work around this limitation is JSONP.